-Disease Surveillance – Staff conducts surveillance using a variety of field and laboratory techniques to monitor vector-borne diseases and populations of vectors such as mosquitoes, black flies, and midges.
-Vector Ecologists test for the presence of arboviruses such as West Nile virus (WNV), Zika, St. Louis encephalitis (SLE), and Western equine encephalitis (WEE).
+Disease Surveillance – Mosquito traps and surveillance techniques provide data to drive decisions of where to send resources.
+Staff conducts surveillance of vector-borne diseases and populations of mosquitoes.
+Vector ecologists test for the presence of arboviruses such as West Nile virus (WNV), Zika, St. Louis encephalitis (SLE), Western equine encephalitis (WEE), and more.

 Source Reduction - Mosquitoes need stagnant water to complete their life cycles.
 A majority of our control efforts target sources of water that can be eliminated.
 We urge residents to do what the pros do: Tip 'n toss, show mosquitoes who's boss!

 Biological Control - For larger, permanent sources, the District uses mosquito fish as a natural biological control.
 This is a great way to prevent mosquito larvae from developing in ornamental fountains, ponds and other stagnant sources.

 Chemical Control (larvae and pupae) - The District nearly always controls for the aquatic stages of a vector's life cycle: The larvae and pupae.
 When conditions that support vectors cannot be removed or altered sufficiently, as a last resort, it may be necessary to use chemical control.
 These public health pesticides ("larvicides") are highly selective, environmentally benign and have little to no effect on non-target organisms when applied according to the label..
 Some examples of our pesticide ingredients include mineral oil and bacteria (Bti), which can be found in many home improvement stores.